wzhang109/Accountability_Continuity/RESEARCH_PROGRAM.md

 **Status:** Research program under revision
 **Research areas:** Organizational behavior × human–AI decision-making × organizational learning

-## One-Sentence Research Agenda
+## Research Agenda

-I study when AI assistance improves immediate decision performance while weakening people’s ability to detect errors, learn from outcomes, and exercise independent judgment over time.
+I study when AI advice helps people make better decisions now—and whether it helps them become better decision-makers later.

 ## Central Puzzle

-AI assistance can improve the accuracy of a decision in the moment while also reshaping who examines the underlying evidence, exercises judgment, receives feedback, and learns from the outcome.
+AI advice can improve the decision in front of us.
+It does not follow that the person using it learns from making that decision.

-This creates a potential tension among three objectives:

-- **Immediate performance:** whether AI assistance improves the current decision;
-- **Human learning:** whether the human decision-maker becomes better calibrated through repeated experience;
+The order in which advice arrives may be part of the reason.
+If someone forms and records a judgment before seeing an AI recommendation, later feedback can speak separately to the person’s reasoning and to the AI’s.
+If the AI speaks first, the final answer may be just as accurate, or more accurate, but the person may never form a clearly distinguishable judgment for the feedback to confirm or correct.

+The effect could also run the other way.
+Early AI advice may direct attention to relevant evidence and reveal patterns that people would otherwise miss.
+Advice timing may make little difference once both groups receive clear outcome feedback.
+The question is therefore not whether Human-First workflows are inherently better.
+It is what people gain or lose when AI advice arrives before they have formed a view of their own.

-- **Independent judgment:** whether the human remains able to detect AI errors and make effective decisions when the system changes, fails, or is no longer available.
+The broader research program asks when AI assistance supports three goals at once: good decisions now, human learning across repeated decisions, and the retention of independent judgment when the system changes or is no longer available.

-This research program examines when these objectives reinforce one another and when they diverge.

 ## Primary Research Question

-When people make repeated decisions with AI assistance, how do the sequencing of AI advice and the routing of outcome feedback shape the development and retention of independent human judgment?

-### RQ1: Advice Sequencing

-Does requiring decision-makers to record an initial independent judgment before viewing AI advice affect immediate decision performance, reliance on AI, and learning over repeated decisions?

-### RQ2: Feedback Routing

-Does routing case-level outcome feedback to the decision-maker who handled the case improve learning, confidence calibration, and the ability to distinguish correct from incorrect AI advice?

-### RQ3: Retention and Transfer

-Do any resulting learning effects persist when the AI system develops a systematic bias or is no longer available, and do they transfer to novel or shifted cases?

-## First Study

-### Who Learns When AI Decides?

-**Subtitle:** Feedback Routing and Human Expertise in AI-Assisted Work

-The first study will use a repeated-decision experiment.
-During the learning phase, it will vary:

-- whether participants make and record an independent judgment before viewing AI advice;
-- whether case-level outcome feedback is returned to the same participant.

-During a subsequent transfer phase, the study will vary whether the AI system remains reliable, develops a systematic bias, or is no longer available.

-This design will distinguish effects on immediate decision performance from effects on human learning over time.

-## Candidate Experimental Conditions

-During the learning phase, a 2 × 2 factorial design will cross two dimensions:

-1. **Advice sequencing**
-   - **Human-first:** Participants record an initial judgment before viewing AI advice.
-   - **AI-first:** Participants view AI advice before making a judgment.

-2. **Feedback routing**
-   - **Case-level feedback:** Participants receive outcome feedback for each case.
-   - **No case-level feedback:** Feedback is absent or provided only in aggregate form.

-After the learning phase, participants will enter a transfer phase in which the AI system:

-- remains reliable;
-- develops a systematic bias;
-- is no longer available.

-## Primary Outcomes

-- immediate decision accuracy;
-- detection of incorrect AI advice;
-- appropriate reliance on correct versus incorrect AI advice;
-- confidence calibration;
-- improvement over repeated decisions;
-- performance on novel or shifted cases;
-- unaided performance when the AI system is no longer available.

-## Proposed Mechanisms

-The project does not assume that AI assistance necessarily weakens human judgment.

-Instead, it examines whether workflow design affects:

-1. decision-makers’ independent cognitive engagement;
-2. the routing of informative feedback to the person who made the earlier judgment;
-3. that person’s ability to connect an outcome to the earlier judgment;
-4. the transfer of learning to subsequent decisions.

-These pathways may help explain why similar levels of immediate decision performance can coexist with different long-run trajectories of human expertise.

-## Scope and Non-Claims

-This research program does not:

-- seek to determine whether AI systems are conscious;
-- treat human judgment as inherently superior to AI judgment;
-- assume that AI assistance necessarily causes deskilling;
-- interpret behavioral outcomes as evidence of an existential difference between humans and AI;
-- currently propose an Accountability Continuity Index;
-- yet make causal claims based on observational adoption data;
-- conflate human learning, substantive oversight, and institutional responsibility.
+When people receive the same case-level outcome feedback, does asking them to form and record a judgment before seeing AI advice change what they learn and retain?

+The first study asks three related questions:

+1. How does advice timing affect immediate accuracy and reliance on correct and incorrect AI recommendations?
+2. Does a recorded pre-advice judgment change learning and confidence calibration across repeated decisions?
+3. Do any differences persist when the AI becomes systematically unreliable or is removed?

+## First Study: Judgment Before Advice

+*AI Advice Timing and Learning from Feedback*

+Participants will make a series of case-based decisions with imperfect AI advice.
+They will be randomly assigned to one of two workflows:

+- **Human-First:** Examine the evidence, record an initial judgment and confidence rating, view the AI recommendation, and then make a final decision.
+- **AI-First:** Examine the evidence with the AI recommendation already available, and then make a final decision.

+Both groups will receive the same case-level outcome feedback after each decision.
+The evidence, AI recommendations, incentives, and response format will otherwise remain the same.

+The AI will be useful but imperfect.
+This allows us to look separately at cases in which its recommendation is correct and cases in which it is wrong.
+The point is not simply to ask whether people follow the AI more or less.
+It is to ask whether they become better at knowing when to follow it.

+After the learning phase, both groups will complete the same assessment tasks.
+These may include novel cases, cases with systematically misleading AI advice, and cases in which the AI is no longer available.

+The main outcomes will include:

+- immediate decision accuracy and responses to correct and incorrect AI advice;
+- learning and confidence calibration across repeated decisions;
+- performance on novel cases and unaided performance after AI withdrawal.

+## Why Timing Might Matter

+A pre-advice judgment gives feedback a separate target.
+It allows a person to ask not only whether the final answer was right, but also whether their own initial reasoning was right and whether the AI helped or misled them.

+When AI advice appears first, the person’s reasoning and the recommendation may be harder to separate.
+The same feedback still reveals whether the final answer was correct, but it may reveal less about what the person understood independently.

+This is a proposed explanation, not an assumption.
+Asking for an initial judgment may also change how much effort or attention people give a case.
+The first experiment will therefore estimate the overall effect of the Human-First workflow.
+Later studies will be needed to understand exactly why the workflow does or does not matter.

+## Why Organizations Should Care

+Organizations choose more than whether employees use AI.
+They also choose when AI enters the decision process and what employees must do before seeing its recommendation.

+That choice may affect both current performance and the expertise available later, especially when the system encounters a failure, a distribution shift, or a case that still requires human judgment.
+The first study treats individual learning as one possible foundation of organizational learning; it does not assume that individual learning automatically becomes an organizational capability.

+## Future Research: Feedback Routing

+A later study will ask a separate question: what happens when the outcome of a decision does not return to the person who helped make it?

+That study can compare feedback returned to the original decision-maker with feedback sent to another reviewer, stored in a team-level system, or reported only in aggregate.
+Keeping this question separate from advice timing allows us to distinguish two issues: whether a person formed a judgment that feedback could update, and whether the feedback ever reached that person.

 ## Relationship to the Earlier Accountability Continuity Project

-This program grew out of the earlier Accountability Continuity project and the essay *The Gap That Can’t Close*.
+This program grew out of the earlier Accountability Continuity research and the essay *The Gap That Can’t Close*.

-The earlier work asked whether the same subject who experiences a decision’s consequences carries that experience into the next judgment.
-The new research program preserves the temporal structure of that question while shifting the focus to an empirically tractable counterpart:
+The earlier work asked whether the same subject who experiences the consequences of one decision carries that experience into the next.
+The present study takes one smaller, observable part of that question: whether a person forms an independent judgment before seeing AI advice and whether later feedback changes how that person decides.

-> Does feedback from one decision reach—and change—the same human who participates in the next decision?

-The earlier philosophical work remains the intellectual starting point of the program, but the proposed experiment is not intended to prove or measure its central philosophical claim.
+The experiment does not measure experiential continuity or establish the earlier philosophical claim.
+It preserves the temporal structure that made the original question important: judgment, consequence, change, and judgment again.

 ## Current Stage

-The immediate priorities are to:

-1. map the relevant theoretical and empirical literatures;
-2. define the experimental task;
-3. specify the feedback and AI reliability manipulations;
-4. validate the outcome measures;
-5. conduct a small pilot before advancing broader claims about organizations.
+The next step is to identify a repeated-decision task with a learnable structure, reliable outcome feedback, and enough variation in AI accuracy to make learning observable.
+A small pilot can then determine whether the task and measures capture the distinction the study is designed to test.